NextCenturyCorporation/mcs-ingest/scorecard/README.md

 #### Number of Rewards Achieved
-Will indicate how many reward balls are held by the end of the scene for retrieval tasks.
+Will indicate how many reward balls are held by the end of the scene for interactive tasks.
 Especially useful for multi retrieval tasks.
 If the scene is a non-interactive scene, value will be None.

 ## Running the Scorecard